nicholas-bower/Insight_CodingChallenge/README.md

 This is brief script written for the Insight Data Engineering Fellowship.
 I was presented with the problem of analyzing a sample pharmaceutical dataset.
 Input files provide the name of drugs, their prescribers and costs.
 Prospective fellows were tasked with creating new files that included the number of unique prescribers for each drug and their total cost.
 Though it was not specified by the assignment, I elected to sort the output file by cost simply to make it easier to find the most expensive drugs.

-The analysis is written in python, making use of the pandas data analysis plugin (the only library that doesn't come standard.)
-I have included a sample input file with 500 entries, and the resulting output that is obtained by running the script on the sample.
+The analysis is written in python, making use of the pandas data analysis library (the only library that doesn't come standard.)
+I have included a sample input file with 1000 entries, and the resulting output that is obtained by running the script on the sample.
 The sample file is a reduced version of a pharmaceutical provided by the facilitators of the fellowship selection process.

 ## Getting Started